Potato Leek Gratin

 |Potatoes and leeks are one of those combinations that are just meant to be, and this gratin recipe is the perfect way to enjoy them.|

-Cut one clove of garlic in half and rub all over the baking dish, then coat the dish with no more than 1 T of the butter.
+Cut oneaclove of garlic in half and rub all over the baking dish, then coat the dish with 1 T of butter or oil

-Slice the other three cloves of garlic.
+Slice all the garlic.
 Combine milk, herbs, garlic, potatoes, leeks, and 2 t salt.
 Bring to a boil, then simmer about 10 minutes, until potatoes are just tender.

 Place the colander in the bowl, then drain the potatoes so that they stay in the colander and the bowl catches the milk.
 Discard bay leaf.

 Spread a single layer of potatoes + leeks in baking dish.
 Sprinkle with pepper, nutmeg, and a thin layer of cheese.
 Repeat layers until you run out of ingredients.
 Pour milk until it reaches the top layer of potatoes (about 1½ c).
 Chop the other 2 T butter into pieces and dot over the gratin, or drizzle with remaining oil.

 |Notes||If you have any milk left over, save it for the next time you make a creamy soup.